First Nations Water and Wastewater Action Plan

 - Water and Wastewater Infrastructure – Investment Report April 2012-March 2013

-Shared outcome: The First Nations Water and Wastewater Action Plan works toward the achievement of four outcomes:
+Shared outcome: The First Nations Water and Wastewater Action Plan worked towards the achievement of four outcomes:

-- All First Nation community water and wastewater facilities meet federal standards.
+- All First Nations community water and wastewater facilities meet federal standards; and

 - First Nation communities have increased confidence in their drinking water.

-Governance structure: The First Nations Water and Wastewater Action Plan is a successor to the joint First Nations Water Management Strategy (2003–2008) and the AANDC Plan of Action for Drinking Water (2006–2008).
-A memorandum of understanding has been in place between AANDC and Health Canada since 2005 regarding data sharing related to drinking water.
-AANDC shares information about proposed water and wastewater infrastructure investments, the annual inspections of water and wastewater treatment plants, and action related to drinking water advisories.
-Similarly, Health Canada shares information such as drinking water sample results that do not meet the Guidelines for Canadian Drinking Water Quality (GCDWQ) and reasons for recommending drinking water advisories.
-At the working level, the Strategic Water Management on Reserve Committee, which includes representatives from Health Canada, AANDC, Environment Canada and the Assembly of First Nations, provides a forum to share information and coordinate joint action, although this is not a formal decision-making body.
-It also provides integrated and coordinated leadership and a vehicle to work toward safe drinking water for First Nation communities and implement the First Nations Water and Wastewater Action Plan.
+Governance structure: The First Nations Water and Wastewater Action Plan is the successor to the joint First Nations Water Management Strategy (2003–2008) and the INAC Plan of Action for Drinking Water (2006–2008).
+A memorandum of understanding regarding data sharing related to drinking water has been in place between INAC and Health Canada since 2005.
+INAC shares information regarding proposed water and wastewater infrastructure investments; the annual inspections of water and wastewater treatment plants; and action related to drinking water advisories.
+Similarly, Health Canada shares information such as drinking water sample results that do not meet the Guidelines for Canadian Drinking Water Quality and reasons for recommending drinking water advisories.
+At the working level, the Strategic Water Management on Reserve Committee, which includes representatives from Health Canada, INAC, Environment and Climate Change Canada and the Assembly of First Nations, provides a forum for discussion to share information and coordinate joint action, although this is not a formal decision-making body.
+It also provides integrated and coordinated leadership to ensure safe drinking water for First Nation communities and to implement the First Nations Water and Wastewater Action Plan.

-Directors General and Assistant Deputy Ministers from Health Canada and AANDC meet when needed to exchange and coordinate action on all relevant issues related to the First Nations Water and Wastewater Action Plan.
+Directors General and Assistant Deputy Ministers from Health Canada and INAC meet when needed to exchange and coordinate action on all relevant issues related to the First Nations Water and Wastewater Action Plan.

-Performance Highlights: Access to safe drinking water, the effective treatment of wastewater and the protection of sources of drinking water on First Nation lands are a priority for the Government of Canada.
-From 2006 to 2014, the Government of Canada has invested approximately $3 billion to support First Nation communities in managing their water and wastewater infrastructure and in related public health activities.
+Performance Highlights: Access to safe drinking water, the effective treatment of wastewater and the protection of sources of drinking water on First Nation lands are priorities for the Government of Canada.
+From 2006 to 2015, the Government of Canada has invested approximately $3.1 billion to support First Nation communities in managing their water and wastewater infrastructure and in related public health activities.

-Under the First Nations Water and Wastewater Action Plan, efforts to support First Nations' improvements to water and wastewater services in their communities are based on a comprehensive long-term strategic approach founded on four pillars:
+Under the First Nations Water and Wastewater Action Plan, efforts to support First Nation communities in the improvement of their water and wastewater services are based on a comprehensive strategic approach founded on four pillars:

 - enhanced capacity building and operation training;